-Looking to boost your knowledge of the Middle East?
-Why not start with these 37 interesting facts about Saudi Arabia!
+Looking to boost your knowledge of the Middle East and increase your chances of being crowned the next geography quiz champion?
+Why not start with these 33 interesting facts about Saudi Arabia!

 The Kingdom of Saudi Arabia (KSA) has an area of 829,996 square miles (2,149,690 square kilometres).

 Located in southwest Asia (at the crossroads of Europe, Asia and Africa), Saudi Arabia extends from the Red Sea in the west to the Arabian Gulf in the east.

 It is bordered in the north by Jordan, Iraq and Kuwait, by Yemen and Oman in the south and in the east by the United Arab Emirates, Qatar and Bahrain.

 3. Saudi has less than half the population of the UK.

 Saudi Arabia’s population 2019 was 34.27 million people.

 The capital and largest city in 2011 was Riyadh, with a population of 5.451 million.

 Other large cities include Jeddah, with a population of 3.578 million and Makkah (Mecca), with 1.591 million inhabitants.